antoniogiacomelli/BeCOS/README.md

 * Strict alignment with SOLID principles
 * The chosen abstractions
   * A polymorphic communication channel
-  * A "Program" is a set of processes scheduled based the first APDU request, that loads an application.
+  * A "Program" (application) is a set of processes scheduled based the on the first APDU request from the reader, to load an application.
   * A "Process" (in the loose sense) is a co-routine aggregated to a queue.
-    This is done because the filter-pipes design pattern fits well smart card applications.
+    **This is done because the filter-pipes design pattern fits well smart card applications, mainly for access control and identification.*

 The HAL is written with proxy design patterns for hardware access.